HiltonRoscoe/CDFPrototype/relational/relational.md

 The DDL provided as part of this repository uses the *table per entity* approach.
 However, if the ER model is adjusted to use a different method, and forward engineered to the relational model, the DDL can be regenerated.

+## Repeating attributes of enumeration types

+Repeating primitives can be mapped one of two ways:

+- Each enumeration is given its own entity, with mapping tables to resolve many-to-many
+- Each enumeration/attribute combination is given its own entity, with a many to one relationship.

 ## Technical Approach

 The relational model was mechanically derived from the UML class diagram, using previously developed MDA tools.
 A script was constructed to translate the representations in UML to equivalent structures in Oracle's Entity-Relational model.
 The ER model was forward-engineered to the relational model, and finally DDL generated for each target database.